8 km west of the city of Heraklion, near Gazi.

 Beneath the geologic and speleological features, this spring is actually quite nice.
 An almost circular hole filled with blue or turquoise water produces a small river.
 It is surrounded by white limestone rocks, the steep slope of the Psiloritis mountain range behind the spring.

-The salt content of the spring differs over the year, or actually it differs with the production.
-During winter rains the production rises and the salt content is lower, the water becomes potable.
+The salt content of the spring differs over the year, or actually it differs with the yield.
+During winter rains the yield rises and the salt content is lower, the water becomes potable.
 The most obvious explanation is that there is so much sweet water but the same amount of salt water.
-In the summer months there is little rainfall on Crete, the production of the spring becomes much lower and the water is to salty for most uses.
+More likely its the pressure and speed of the water, which also presses the salt water back to the sea.
+In the summer months there is little rainfall on Crete, the yield of the spring becomes much lower and the water is too salty for most uses.
 Unfortunately the water would be most valuable in the dry half of the year.

-In the 1977 an attempt to reduce the salinity due to hydrostatic pressure was made.
+In 1977 an attempt to reduce the salinity due to hydrostatic pressure was made.
 For this reason a wall was built around the spring, to increase the level of the spring and thus the pressure on the salt water.
-The idea was to reduce the salt content by the highe pressure, but the attempt failed.
+The idea was to reduce the salt content by the higher pressure, whivh worked at other springs, but the attempt failed here.
 Today the dam is deactivated, just a concrete wall which obviously has no use.

 The catchment area of the spring are the Psiloritis mountains and their sinkholes, for example on the Nida plateau.
 From the sinkholes the water flows to the spring in only 9 hours.
 But the surrounding hills like nearby Stroumboulas are also part of the catchment area.
 The border between mountains and coastal plain is actually a result of Tylissos-Kroussonas fault.
 This fault is also the weakness zone along which the water rises to the surface.